infinityofspace/certbot_dns_duckdns/Readme.md

 If you prefer the local installation, then you need at least version 3.6 of Python installed.
 If you want to install this plugin with pip, then you also need pip3 installed.

 If you already have *certbot* installed, make sure you have at least version 1.7.0 installed.
+When you installed *certbot* as snap then you have to use the [snap installation](#snap) of the plugin.

 You can check what version of *certbot* is installed with this command: